 Guided Downtown Cleveland Tour

-We have highlighted what to do in Downtown Cleveland for the best sightseeing in the city.
-That said, a local tour guide can provide more detailed information – and relieve you of having to plan the route.
-If you want to let a guide lead the way, we recommend joining a highly rated tour, like this tour on Viator.
+We have highlighted what to do in Downtown Cleveland for some of the best sightseeing for visitors.
+That said, a local tour guide can provide more detailed information and lead you along the route.
+If you prefer to let a guide lead the way, we recommend joining a highly rated tour, like this one one.